-Of all the great books I have read in the last several years, the one that has affected the most profoundly is The Cure, by Athol Dickson.
-The reason is that I identify with the main character in the story, Riley Keep.
+Of all the great books I have read, one that has profoundly affected me is The Cure, by Athol Dickson.
+I so identify with the main character in the story, Riley Keep.
 After a series of catastrophic mistakes, Riley experienced a change in his life that allowed him the luxury of righting some of his wrongs.
 He wanted to “fix” people’s lives and correct mistakes from his past.

 I don’t know exactly when it began for me, but I too have this desire to “fix” situations and people so that they don’t have to suffer the consequences of their actions or be in need; not if I can do something about it.
 I want everything to be perfect for the folks I love.